longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 ![](https://github.com/longnguyen0102/photo/blob/main/data_wrangling-fintech-python/python_data_wrangling_query_5_result.png)

+➡️ Creating a new column called "transaction_type" to segment the type of trasaction based on demand above.

 #### 6/ Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers.
 <details>
   <summary>Code:</summary>